sschueller/sschueller.github.io/content/posts/turning-a-project-into-a-product/index.md

 [Foto by Foto-Press](https://www.foto-press.ch/)

-A step by step account of how I turned a [project](/posts/vbz-fahrgastinformation/) of mine into a polished product that can be purchased over at [stationdisplay.com](https://www.stationdisplay.com/).
+A step by step account of how I turned a [project](/posts/vbz-fahrgastinformation/) of mine into a polished product that will be available for purchase over at [stationdisplay.com](https://www.stationdisplay.com/).

 <!--more-->